VijayaWakale/Weather-App-By-Delta/README.md

 # Weather-App-By-Delta
 Using a Material-UI Components.
-We add weather API
+We add weather API.